-At the time of writing this, the most dangerous beach in the whole world for shark attacks has got to be Second Beach at Port St. Johns in South Africa.
+What is the most dangerous beach in the whole world for shark attacks?
+The deadliest beach in the world is Second Beach at Port St Johns in South Africa, according to my research.

 Second Beach Shark Attack Death in 2012